greenelab/deep-review/all-sections.md

 [@iEmvzeT8] or RNA-seq reads for predicting mRNA transcript boundaries [@2M3zXijc], is a standard practice in bioinformatics.
-This strategy can help benchmark algorithms when the available gold standard dataset are imperfect, but it should be paired with an evaluation on real data, as in the prior examples [@iEmvzeT8; @2M3zXijc].
+This strategy can help benchmark algorithms when the available gold standard dataset is imperfect, but it should be paired with an evaluation on real data, as in the prior examples [@iEmvzeT8; @2M3zXijc].
 In rare cases, models trained on simulated data have been successfully applied directly to real data [@2M3zXijc].

-Simulated data can also be create negative examples when only positive training instances are available.
+Data can be simulated to create negative examples when only positive training instances are available.
 DANN [@15E5yG1Ho] adopts this approach to predict the pathogenicity of genetic variants using semi-synthetic training data from Combined Annotation-Dependent Depletion